HIGHFIRE RISK PROJECT

 [Click on image to enlarge.]

-There no alert in place.
+ANALYSIS:An alert is in place.

 LEVEL 2